 How to Make a No-Fault Claim

-Although the actual filing of the claim is relatively straight-forward, there are two principle requirements which a victim of an accident must be ready to prove to establish his or her entitlement to these benefits.
+Although the actual filing of the claim is relatively straight-forward, there are two principal requirements in which a victim of a Michigan accident must be ready to prove to establish his or her entitlement to these benefits.

 The Reasonable Proof Requirement

 A no-fault insurance company is not obligated to pay any benefits until the insurer “receives reasonable proof of the fact and of the amount of loss sustained.”
 See MCL 500.3142(2).
 If an insurer does not pay benefits within 30 days after receiving such reasonable proof, the benefit is deemed “overdue.”